qdraw/starsky/readme.md

 All these projects are separately compiled using the build script and using the same application settings (`appsettings`) configuration.

+## GitHub Issues

+### Pay attention

+Please do not open an issue on GitHub, unless you have spotted an actual bug in Starsky.

+Use [GitHub Discussions](https://github.com/qdraw/starsky/discussions) to ask questions, bring up ideas, or other general items.
+Issues are not the place for questions, and will either be converted to a discussion or closed.

+This policy is in place to avoid bugs being drowned out in a pile of sensible suggestions for future enhancements and calls for help from people who forget to check back if they get it and so on.

 ## Release status

 [![Release](https://img.shields.io/github/v/release/qdraw/starsky)](https://github.com/qdraw/starsky/releases/)